 To operate a business that is aware of environmental issues and strives to reduce its environmental impact.

-- To reduce our environmental impact via careful monitored energy use: the management of water, implementing ethical cleaning supplies and source where practicably possible from local suppliers.
+- To reduce our environmental impact via carefully monitored energy use: the management of water, implementation of ethical cleaning supplies, and source where practicably possible from local suppliers.